Umutyenerkara/Getting-and-Cleaning-Data-Assignment/README.md

 Readme file that describes data, variables and transformations done to clean the dataset.

-_summary.csv_
+_summary.txt_

-Independent tidy set as a CSV file describing the average of each variable for each activity and each subject.
+Independent tidy set as a txt file containing the averages of each variable for each activity and each subject.

 ## Important